-29.1 This Agreement shall be in full force and effect from January 17, 2021 through January 20, 2024.
-This Agreement shall continue from year to year after the expiration date, unless sixty (60) days written notice of modification is given by either party before the expiration date.
+29.1 This Agreement shall be in full force and effect from January 17, 2021 through January 20, 2024 and thereafter from year to year unless sixty (60) days written notice of modification is given by either party prior to the expiration date.

-ALLIED EMPLOYERS, INC.
+ALLIED EMPLOYERS, INC. For FRED MEYER, INC.